Skip to main content

 Light Rail and Transit Accidents

-Littleton is served by the RTD D, F, and H Lines at Littleton-Downtown and Littleton-Mineral stations.
+Littleton is served by the RTD D, F, and H Lines at Littleton-Downtown and Littleton-Mineral stations, making light rail a vital part of the community's transportation infrastructure.
 Fatal accidents can occur at light rail crossings, particularly along Santa Fe Drive where the D Line crosses busy intersections.
 Platform accidents and train-pedestrian collisions are tragic events that may involve multiple liable parties including RTD and property owners.
-The busy transit corridors through downtown Littleton require extra vigilance from both drivers and pedestrians.
+When a fatal light rail accident occurs in Colorado, the Wrongful Death Act (C.R.S. § 13-21-201) establishes who may file a claim, with spouses having priority in the first year, followed by children and parents.
+Families have a critical two-year statute of limitations to pursue wrongful death claims under C.R.S. § 13-80-102.
+Non-economic damages in Colorado wrongful death cases are capped at $2,125,000 as of 2025.
+The busy transit corridors through downtown Littleton require extra vigilance from both drivers and pedestrians to prevent these devastating incidents.

 Pedestrian and Bicycle Accidents

-Littleton's historic downtown area, trail system including the South Platte River Trail and Mary Carter Greenway, attracts many pedestrians and cyclists.
-Fatal pedestrian accidents often occur near the light rail stations, downtown Littleton's Main Street area, and busy commercial zones along Santa Fe Drive and Broadway.
-Bicycle accidents frequently occur where trails intersect with roadways or in areas with inadequate bike infrastructure.
-These vulnerable road users deserve justice when preventable accidents take their lives.
+Littleton's historic downtown area features an extensive trail system, including the South Platte River Trail and Mary Carter Greenway, which attract significant pedestrian and bicycle traffic daily.
+Fatal pedestrian accidents frequently occur near light rail stations, downtown Littleton's Main Street area, and busy commercial zones along Santa Fe Drive and Broadway.
+Bicycle accidents commonly happen where trails intersect with roadways or in areas with inadequate bike infrastructure.
+When these preventable accidents result in death, Colorado's Wrongful Death Act (C.R.S. § 13-21-201) allows surviving spouses, children, or parents to pursue compensation.
+Under C.R.S. § 13-21-203, non-economic damages are capped at $2,125,000 as of 2025.
+Families have a critical two-year statute of limitations under C.R.S. § 13-80-102 to file wrongful death claims.
+These vulnerable road users and their families deserve justice and fair compensation when negligence claims their lives.

 Medical Malpractice in Littleton